Roughriders’ Bruce Campbell suspended two games under CFL drug policy

 It's Campbell's first violation of the league's drug policy, thus resulting in the two-game suspension.

-The six-foot-seven, 317-pound Campbell won't be able to play for two games this upcoming season but it will be up to the Riders to decide if he'll be able to participate in other team activities such as practices and meetings.
+The six-foot-seven, 317-pound Campbell won't be able to play for two games this upcoming season but it will be up to the Riders to decide if he'll be able to participate in team activities.

+But that's until Feb.
+13 when Campbell is scheduled to become a CFL free agent.
+Whatever team Campbell signs with will face the prospect of starting the 2018 season without him in the lineup.

 In a statement, Campbell said he won't appeal the league's ruling.